Lawrence Bittaker and Roy Norris: Lucinda Lynn Schaefer

 Bittaker and Norris killed their first victim, 16-year-old Lucinda Lynn Schaefer, on June 24, 1979.
-Schaefer was last seen leaving a Presbyterian Church meeting in Redondo Beach.
+Schaefer was last seen leaving a fellowship meeting at St. Andrew's Presbyterian Church in Redondo Beach.
 In his written accounts of the events of this day, Bittaker stated he and Norris first finished constructing the bed the pair had installed in the rear of the van, beneath which they placed tools, clothes, and a cooler filled with beer and soft drinks.
 At approximately 11 a.m., the pair drove to "the beach area, drinking beer, smoking grass, and flirting with girls.
 We had no set routine."

-At approximately 7:46 p.m., Norris spotted Schaefer walking down a side street and remarked to Bittaker, "There's a cute little blonde."
+At approximately 7:46 p.m., Norris spotted Schaefer walking down a side street toward her grandmother's home and remarked to Bittaker, "There's a cute little blonde."

 After unsuccessfully attempting to entice Schaefer into their van with alternative offers of marijuana and a lift home, Bittaker and Norris drove further ahead and parked alongside a driveway.
 Norris then exited the vehicle, opened the passenger-side sliding door, and leaned into the van, with his head and shoulders obscured from view behind the door.
 When Schaefer passed the van, Norris exchanged a few words with her before dragging her into the van and closing the door.
 Using a ruse they would repeat in most of their subsequent murders, Bittaker turned the radio to full volume as Norris bound the victim's arms and legs and gagged her with duct tape as Bittaker drove Schaefer to the fire road in the San Gabriel Mountains where, in April, the pair had previously switched the locks.